 cup /kʌp/

 Practising these sounds in isolation, and watching yourself in a mirror while you do so, will help you learn the difference between these vowels.
-You should see a slightly wider mouth for the sound /æ/ and a narrower mouth for /ʌ/.

 You will find these IPA spellings - along with an audio sample - in learners' dictionaries, like the Cambridge Dictionary so you can always check exactly how a word should be pronounced.